A community of equity, peace, and justice nurtured through the arts.

-Teatro Visión is a Chicano theater company with more than three decades of service to the community.
-Our work amplifies the voices of Latinos, creates a dignified and empowering sense of identity, inspires action, builds respect and understanding, and explores the social and psychological experiences of Latinos.
+Teatro Visión is a Chicanx theater company with more than three decades of service to the community.
+Our work amplifies the voices of Latinxs, creates a dignified and empowering sense of identity, inspires action, builds respect and understanding, and explores the social and psychological experiences of Latinxs.

-Teatro Visión has commissioned, developed, and produced more than 60 works for an audience of 140,000 patrons.
-These works include the World Premiere production of Silvia Gonzalez’s EL VAGON (Boxcar), which won the 2004 Repertorio Espanol’s NuestraVoces national playwriting competition, the 2011 West Coast Premiere production of Rudolfo Anaya’s BLESS ME, ULTIMA, and the 2013 World Premiere stage adaptation of the classic Mexican novel and film, Macario; and the 2018 world premiere of Departera.
+Teatro Visión's past works include the World Premiere production of Silvia Gonzalez’s El Vagon (Boxcar), which won the 2004 Repertorio Espanol’s NuestraVoces national playwriting competition; the 2011 West Coast Premiere production of Rudolfo Anaya’s Bless Me, Ultima; the 2013 world premiere stage adaptation of the classic Mexican novel and film, Macario; and the 2018 world premiere of Departera.

 Teatro Visión is committed to nurturing the next generation of community leaders and cultural ambassadors.
-We regularly provide low-cost performances via partnerships with more than 100 local schools and organizations, as well as teatro training programs for artists, service providers, and educators.
 Our education programming engages students to strengthen their critical thinking, self-confidence, communication, and problem-solving skills.

 Our work was honored in 2012 with the Santa Clara County Human Relations Commission Award.
-In 2010, our Artistic Director, Elisa Marina Alvarado, received the James McEntee Lifetime Achievement award recognizing her work in the arts and community organizing.
-And in 2015, Artistic Associate Rodrigo García (who has since become our Artistic Director) received a Beacon of Light Award from the Santa Clara County Office of Human Relations in honor of his years of selfless service to Teatro Visión and our community.
+In 2010, our Founder Elisa Marina Alvarado, received the James McEntee Lifetime Achievement award recognizing her work in the arts and community organizing.
+In 2015, then-Artistic Associate Rodrigo García (who has since become our Artistic Director) received a Beacon of Light Award from the Santa Clara County Office of Human Relations in honor of his years of selfless service to Teatro Visión and our community.
 In 2016 Theatre Bay Area selected Elisa to be honored at their 40th anniversary celebration as one of forty individuals who have been pivotal in making the Bay Area theater community one of the most dynamic in the nation.
 In 2019, Teatro Visión received the Legacy Award from Theatre Bay Area for our longstanding service to the field and the community.